 \subsection{Complexity of optimization}

-We expand the discussion of evaluation complexity in \S \ref{sec:complexity} to the policy iteration algorithm in its totality.
+We expand the discussion of evaluation complexity in \S \ref{sec:complexity} to the entire policy iteration algorithm.

-A potential difficulty in calculations such as these is that while the approximation algorithm is more efficient {\em per iteration} it might require more iterations to converge compared to the exact one, thus erasing any possible gains.
-Fortunately, the upper bounds on the number of iterations are much smaller for the aggregation PI compared to the exact PI because, recall, we perform updates only for states $x\in \calS^0$; see \cite{ye2011simplex,singhmansour,hollanders2016improved,scherrer2013improved}.
+A difficulty in the complexity calculations is that, while the approximation algorithm is more efficient {\em per iteration}, it might require more iterations to converge compared to the exact one, thus erasing any possible gains.
+Fortunately, the upper bound on the number of iterations is much smaller for aggregation PI compared to the exact PI because, recall, we perform updates only for states $x\in \calS^0$; see \cite{ye2011simplex,singhmansour,hollanders2016improved,scherrer2013improved}.

 In \S \ref{sec:complexity} we showed that the time used for moment matching optimization is made up for by the time saved from evaluating policies for $L=|\calM|= \calO ( N^{1 - \fraks})$ instead of $N$ states.
 The time savings are {\em not} however limited to the evaluation step.
-Computation is reduced also because we perform the iterations, up to convergence, only on the representative states $x\in\calS^0$.
+Computation is reduced also because we perform the policy iteration steps, up to convergence, only on the representative states $x\in\calS^0$.

 Specifically, suppose the cost of policy update for a single state is $m$; in the worst case $m$ might correspond to comparing all feasible actions $a \in \mathrm{A}(x)$.
 In full PI, this is done for every state $x \in \calS$ so the complexity is $\calO(Nm)$.
 In Algorithm \ref{alg:onestep}, on the other hand, we update only $x \in \calS^0$, giving $\calO(Lm) = \calO(N^{1-\fraks}m)$.
 Moreover, while implicit in the algorithm, obtaining the control-induced transition matrix $P^{\pi}$ at each iteration has non-negligible computation expense of $\calO(N^2)$ for full PI, and reduced to $\calO(LN) = \calO(N^{2-\fraks})$ each in Algorithm \ref{alg:onestep}.